Take a minute. We'll help you figure it out.

 However you choose to go about the color rendering process, it starts with a balanced color temperature.
 Knowing the science behind color temperature will help you get the results you want when you’re ready to get creative with editing your video.

 For hands-on practice, learn the steps of color correction in Adobe Premiere Pro.
-The more you work with different scenes in editing software, the faster you’ll get at balancing color temperatures and making the right calls in-camera.
+The more you work with different scenes in video editing software, the faster you’ll get at balancing color temperatures and making the right calls in-camera.

 Share this article